cloudmesh-community/fa18-523-57/project-report/report.md

 ## Summary

-We identified that storms increased each year with different points of origination and that there were many storms in Western Pacific ocean region than in other regions.
-We have shown a
+From our visualizations we identified that storms increased each year with different points of origination and that there were many storms in Western Pacific ocean region than in other regions.
+We identified that the pressure and speed have an effect on storm type and they separate storms into Hurricanes, Tropical Storms, Depressions and low pressure storms.
+We identified that the higher speed storms are more likely to occur in West Pacific Ocean region.

 ## Future Work